Avon Navigation Trust

-The Navigation Trust’s maintenance yard and wharf is next to the offices at Wyre, and includes moorings for the workboats, cranes, excavators, engineering workshops, equipment stores, and spare gear supplies.
-The Trust has it’s own fleet of workboats, including tugs, hoppers, barges and work flats used to carry out maintenance on the river and also conduct contract work earning much needed funds to help suppliment our other income.
+The Trust’s maintenance yard and wharf is next to the offices at Wyre Piddle, and includes moorings for the work boats, cranes, excavators, engineering workshops, equipment stores, and spare gear supplies.
+The Trust has it’s own fleet of work boats, including tugs, hoppers, barges and work flats used to carry out maintenance on the river and also conduct contract work earning much needed funds to help supplement income to maintain the navigation.
 The Navigation also has a wharf and store area at Luddington Lock.

 You can support the work of the Trust by becoming a member.
-Members do not need to become involved, but they can attend the Annual General Meeting, ask questions or comment on how the river is run, nominate new members and trustees, and vote.
-In return the Trust sends a regular bulletin to keep members up to date with the latest information about the Navigation, and related news and events.
+Members do not need to become involved, but they can attend the Annual General Meeting, ask questions, comment on how the river is run, nominate new members and trustees, and vote.
+In return the Trust sends a regular bulletin to keep members up to date with the latest information about the navigation, and related news and events.

-We need your help to run the Navigation.
-Volunteers provide much needed assistance to the Trust; their work is vital to maintaining and improving this historic waterway, and they create goodwill amongst the boaters and other users on our beautiful river.
+We need your help to run the navigation.
+Volunteers provide much needed assistance to the Trust; their work is vital in maintaining and improving this historic waterway, and to create goodwill and a friendly relationship amongst the boaters and other users on the beautiful River Avon.

 Can you help with weekend lock duties in the summer months, painting, grass cutting, and general maintenance?
 Do you have a special skill or qualification?
 Would you like to join a works party or crew on one of the Trust’s work boats?
 If you can spare a few hours and would like to volunteer to help, please let us know.

-Reachmasters are regular volunteers nominated to assist the trust on a short stretch of the river including a lock.
+Reach Masters are regular volunteers nominated to assist the Trust on a short stretch of the river including a lock.
 They notify the maintenance crew of any faults with the lock gear, help with painting and keeping the area tidy, and occasionally help boaters on busy weekends.
-They meet regularly and get support and training from the Trust’s staff.
+The Reach Masters and Associates meet regularly and get support and training from the Trust’s staff.
 If you would like to become a Reach Master please contact the office.